 This secondary click behavior setting can be changed to turned on or off in the Mac Trackpad or Magic Mouse settings located within System Preferences, but virtually every user should keep this feature turned on which is the default setting.
 In the same settings section you can also learn how to enable a literal right-click on Mac laptops and trackpads if that sounds helpful to you.

-How to Right Click / Secondary Click with Control Key on Mac
+How to Right Click / Secondary Click on Mac with Control Key

 Another way to perform a right click / secondary click on Mac is by using the Control key on the Mac keyboard as you are clicking something.